-- Upper- and single-tier municipalities, in consultation with lower-tier municipalities, the Province, and other appropriate stakeholders, will: - a) support housing choice through the achievement of the minimum intensification and density targets in this Plan, as well as the other policies of this Plan by: - identifying a diverse range and mix of housing options and densities, including second units and affordable housing to meet projected needs of current and future residents; and - ii. establishing targets for affordable ownership housing and rental housing; - b) identify mechanisms, including the use of land use planning and financial tools, to support the implementation of policy 2.2.6.1 a); - c) align land use planning with applicable housing and homelessness plans required under the Housing Services Act, 2011; and - d) implement policy 2.2.6.1 a), b) and c) through official plan policies and designations and zoning by-laws. - 2.
-Notwithstanding policy 1.4.1 of the PPS, 2014, in implementing policy 2.2.6.1, municipalities will support the achievement of complete communities by: - a) planning to accommodate forecasted growth to the horizon of this Plan; - b) planning to achieve the minimum intensification and density targets in this Plan;
+- 1. Upper- and single-tier municipalities, in consultation with lower-tier municipalities, the Province, and other appropriate stakeholders, will: - a) support housing choice through the achievement of the minimum intensification and density targets in this Plan, as well as the other policies of this Plan by: - i. identifying a diverse range and mix of housing options and densities, including additional residential units and affordable housing to meet projected needs of current and future residents; and - ii. establishing targets for affordable ownership housing and rental housing; - b) identify mechanisms, including the use of land use planning and financial tools, to support the implementation of policy 2.2.6.1 a); - c) align land use planning with applicable housing and homelessness plans required under the Housing Services Act, 2011; - address housing needs in accordance with provincial policy statements such as the Policy Statement: "Service Manager Housing and Homelessness Plans"; and - e) implement policy 2.2.6.1 a), b), c) and d) through official plan policies and designations and zoning by-laws.

-- c) considering the range and mix of housing options and densities of the existing housing stock; and - d) planning to diversify their overall housing stock across the municipality. - 3.
+- Notwithstanding policy 1.4.1 of the PPS, 2020, in implementing policy 2.2.6.1, municipalities will support the achievement of complete communities by: - a) planning to accommodate forecasted growth to the horizon of this Plan; - b) planning to achieve the minimum intensification and density targets in this Plan; - c) considering the range and mix of housing options and densities of the existing housing stock; and - d) planning to diversify their overall housing stock across the municipality. - 3.
 To support the achievement of complete communities, municipalities will consider the use of available tools to require that multi-unit residential developments incorporate a mix of unit sizes to accommodate a diverse range of household sizes and incomes. - 4.
 Municipalities will maintain at all times where development is to occur, land with servicing capacity sufficient to provide at least a three-year supply of residential units.
 This supply will include, and may exclusively consist of, lands suitably zoned for intensification and redevelopment. - 5.
 When a settlement area boundary has been expanded in accordance with the policies in subsection 2.2.8, the new designated greenfield area will be planned in accordance with policies 2.2.6.1 and 2.2.6.2.